 Statue Cruises is the only authorized ferry service to Liberty Island and the Statue of Liberty, and you can pre-purchase these tickets.
 They are actually very reasonable (at the time of publication, they were $18.50 for adults and $9 for kids aged 4-12 years old) and ferry tickets include access to the Statue of Liberty and Ellis Island.

 If you want to access the pedestal of the statue or the crown, those tickets need to be reserved in advance.
 There are only a limited number available, and crown tickets are especially limited.
-Note that there is no additional fee to access the crown or pedestal, but it can be very difficult to get last minute tickets to these.
+Note that there is no additional fee to access the pedestal (it’s $3 extra for crown access), but it can be very difficult to get last minute tickets to these.
 Book in advance.

 Taking the Statue of Liberty Ferry